someparty/someparty/source/articles/2020-12-13-shes-my-witch.html.markdown

 [Listen: New Vogue - "Birdman" @ SoundCloud](https://soundcloud.com/maxime-desharnais/birdman "#")

-I'm not entirely sure how to place Toronto singer/songwriter [Harkness](https://harknessmusic.com), but I suspect that's by design.
+I'm not entirely sure how to place Toronto singer-songwriter [Harkness](https://harknessmusic.com), but I suspect that's by design.
 The multi-instrumentalist composes lushly orchestrated psych-pop tunes, all of which are rather intricately layered yet still tight and accessible.
 He delivers them via a costumed persona that seems to be cut from the original Star Trek cloth as much as it evokes the garb of some 60s free-love cult.
 Last week saw the release of "Lure of the Pollen," the third single from Harkness' upcoming LP *The Occasion*.

 The artist commented on the track: